seclab-ucr/ShadowBlock/README.md

 ## Run
 Binaries are located in the release folder.
 Please follow the steps below to run it.

-[1] (Linux) Unzip the folder `ShadowBlock-Linux` from `ShadowBlock-Linux.tar.gz`;

-[1] (Mac OS X) Unzip the folder `ShadowBlock-OSX` from `ShadowBlock-OSX.zip`;
+1. (**Linux**) Unzip the folder `ShadowBlock-Linux` from `ShadowBlock-Linux.tar.gz` | (**Mac OS X**) Unzip the folder `ShadowBlock-OSX` from `ShadowBlock-OSX.zip`;

-[2] (Linux) Open another terminal and start Chromium with a fresh user profile by `ShadowBlock-Linux/chrome --no-sandbox --user-data-dir=/PATH/TO/NEW/PROFILE`.
+2. (**Linux**) Open another terminal and start Chromium with a fresh user profile by `ShadowBlock-Linux/chrome --no-sandbox --user-data-dir=/PATH/TO/NEW/PROFILE`.
+Note you need to wait for several (~5) minutes for Chromium to automatically download the EasyList that will be used by ShadowBlock | (**Mac OS X**) Open another terminal and start Chromium with a fresh user profile by `ShadowBlock-OSX/Chromium.app/Contents/MacOS/Chromium --no-sandbox --user-data-dir=/PATH/TO/NEW/PROFILE`.
 Note you need to wait for several (~5) minutes for Chromium to automatically download the EasyList that will be used by ShadowBlock;

-[2] (Mac OS X) Open another terminal and start Chromium with a fresh user profile by `ShadowBlock-OSX/Chromium.app/Contents/MacOS/Chromium --no-sandbox --user-data-dir=/PATH/TO/NEW/PROFILE`.
-Note you need to wait for several (~5) minutes for Chromium to automatically download the EasyList that will be used by ShadowBlock;

-[3] Once the `Indexed Rules` folder is generated under the `Subreousrce Filter` folder in user profile (i.e. `/PATH/TO/NEW/PROFILE` in Step 3), the compatible EasyList file is already in place and you are ready to browse.
+3. Once the `Indexed Rules` folder is generated under the `Subreousrce Filter` folder in user profile (i.e. `/PATH/TO/NEW/PROFILE` in Step 3), the compatible EasyList file is already in place and you are ready to browse.
 Be advised that (i) the downloaded filter list is a truncated version, with the least-frequently-used rules filtered out to speed up the page loads.
 If you prefer a complete list, refer to this [tutorial](https://cs.chromium.org/chromium/src/components/subresource_filter/FILTER_LIST_GENERATION.md); and (ii) this generation process only needs to be performed once as the downloaded ruleset persists in the profile;

-[4] Restart Chromium and browse normally.
+4. Restart Chromium and browse normally.

 ## Build from scratch
 Our source code is provided as Chromium patches.
 Follow these steps to apply and integrate them into stock Chromium.